-4.8 Medical fitness
+11. Medical fitness

-The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed.

-It is the School's practice that all applicants to whom an offer of employment is made must complete a Health Questionnaire.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extra- curricular activities, layout of the School etc. If the School has any doubts about an applicant's fitness the School will consider reasonable adjustments in consultation with the applicant.
-The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment.]
+- 11.1.
+The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed. - 11.2.
+The School requires all successful applicants to make a declaration of medical fitness confirming that there are no reasons, on grounds of mental or physical health, why they should not be able to discharge the responsibilities required by the role.
+For permanent posts applicants will also complete a pre-employment health questionnaire prior to confirmation of appointment.
+If the School has any doubts about an applicant's fitness the School will, if appropriate, consider reasonable adjustments in consultation with the applicant.
+The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment. - 11.3.
 The School is aware of its duties under the Equality Act 2010.
-No job offer will be withdrawn without first consulting with the applicant, obtaining medical evidence, considering reasonable adjustments and suitable alternative employment.
+No job offer will be withdrawn without first consulting with the applicant, obtaining medical evidence and considering reasonable adjustments and suitable alternative employment where appropriate.

-5 Contractors & Agency Staff
+12. Chartwells Staff, Contractor Staff and Agency Staff

-The School must complete the same checks for contractors and their employees) undertaking regulated activity at the School as it does for its own employees.
-The School requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School.

-Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for its staff.
-Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School.

-The School will independently verify the identity of individuals supplied by contractors or an agency in accordance with section 4.1 above and requires the provision of the DBS disclosure certificate before those individuals can commence work at the School.
+- 12.1.
+The School must complete the same checks for contractors (and their employees) undertaking regulated activity at the School as it does for its own employees.
+The School requires written confirmation from Chartwells, and any other contractor, that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School. - 12.2.
+Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete.
+Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School. - 12.3.
+The School will independently verify the identity (using photographic ID) of individuals supplied by contractors or an agency and will require a copy of the DBS disclosure certificate checked by the contractor or agency supplier before those individuals can start work at the School.